Bachelor of Fine Arts (BFA): Fashion Design Degree Overview

 Employment Outlook and Salary Info

 With a bachelor's degree in fashion design, candidates might find employment in specialized design services or performing arts, spectator sports and related industries.
-According to the U.S. Bureau of Labor Statistics (BLS), employment for fashion designers expected little to no growth from 2010-2020 and would remain competitive (www.bls.gov).
-Job seekers may see increases specifically in retail apparel stores due to the demand for affordable fashions.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for fashion designers expected to decrease by three percent from 2012-2022 and would remain competitive (www.bls.gov).

 As of May 2012, there were over 16,000 fashion designers in the country making an average annual salary of $72,620, according to BLS reports.
 The BLS also found that some of the highest-paying industries for fashion designers were the management of companies and enterprises, footwear, cut and sew apparel manufacturing and motion picture industries.